lamoda/php-metrics/doc/extending.md

 ## Response formats

+Common options:
+ * `prefix` option allows you to add the prefix to every metric name in every group

+Built-in formats
- * `TelegrafJsonResponseFactory` creates telegraf JSON compatible output with the following options
+ * `TelegrafJsonResponseFactory` (`telegraf_json`) creates telegraf JSON compatible output with the following options
    * `propagate_tags` allows you to display metric tags on the group level.
 In case of different tag values the one rendered later will win
    * `group_by_tags` allows you tou create nested groups according to tag value.
 Usually you want also propagate these tags
- * `PrometheusResponseFactory` creates prometheus compatible output
+ * `PrometheusResponseFactory` (`prometheus`)  creates prometheus compatible output